Neapolitan Mastiff vs Mudi: Complete Comparison (2026)

 Health and Lifespan Comparison

 Neapolitan Mastiff has a typical lifespan of 7-9 years, while Mudi lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
-Neapolitan Mastiff is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Mudi faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Neapolitan Mastiff is predisposed to skeletal and joint concerns, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Mudi faces its own health challenges including skeletal and joint concerns, Eye Conditions, Other Concerns.
+Both breeds have about the same number of documented health predispositions, though the specifics and management differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health